amitxv/PC-Tuning/docs/post-install.md

 ## Interrupt Affinity

 By default, CPU 0 handles the majority of DPCs and ISRs for several devices which can be viewed in a xperf dpcisr trace.
-This is not desirable as there will be a latency penalty because many processes and system activities are scheduled on the same core.
+This is not desirable as there will be a latency penalty because many processes and system activities are scheduled on the same core competing for CPU time.
 We can set an interrupt affinity policy to the USB, GPU and NIC driver, which are few of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
 The device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``Properties -> General`` section of a device in device manager.
 Restart your PC instead of the driver to avoid issues.

 - Use [Microsoft Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool) or [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy) to configure driver affinities

+- You can ensure interrupt affinity policies have been configured correctly by analyzing a xperf trace while the device is busy

 - Use [AutoGpuAffinity](https://github.com/amitxv/AutoGpuAffinity) to benchmark the GPU affinity

 - Use [Mouse Tester](https://github.com/microe1/MouseTester) to compare polling variation between the USB controller on different cores

-    - Use the ``Interval vs Time`` graph (frequency (Hz) = 1000 / interval (ms))
+    - Use the ``Interval vs Time`` graph (frequency = 1000 / interval)

-    - Ideally this should be done with some sort of realistic load such as a game running in the background as idle benchmarks are misleading but as we do not have any games installed yet, you can and benchmark this later
+    - Ideally this should be benchmarked during realistic load such as a game running in the background as idle benchmarks are misleading but as we do not have any games installed yet, you can and benchmark this later

 - Open CMD and enter the command below to configure what CPU handles DPCs/ISRs for the network driver.
 Ensure to change the driver key to suit your needs.
 Keep in mind that RSS queues determine the amount of consecutive cores ndis.sys is processed on.
-For example, ndis.sys will be processed on CPU 2/3/4/5 if RssBaseProcNumber is set to 2 with 4 RSS queues configured
+For example, ndis.sys will be processed on CPU 2/3/4/5 if RssBaseProcNumber is set to 2 with 4 RSS queues configured.
+In some cases, ndis.sys will not budge from being processed on CPU 0 which is why it is important to verify the expected behavior in a DPC/ISR trace

     - Run ``C:\bin\scripts\query-driver-key.bat Win32_NetworkAdapter`` in CMD to get the NIC driver keys on your system

         ```bat
         reg.exe add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e972-e325-11ce-bfc1-08002be10318}\0000" /v "*RssBaseProcNumber" /t REG_SZ /d "2" /f
         ```

-- You can ensure interrupt affinity policies have been configured correctly by analyzing a xperf trace while the device is busy

 ## Configuring Games and Applications